 Exploring the human voice in motion

-Perfoming and creating artistic work are natural extensions of getting in touch with your own vocal and physical impulses; once we let these currents freely manifest without censorship or judgment, they naturally tend to converge into more developed, organised forms.
-Another essential part of the work thus begins: to modulate and articulate your desires, thoughts and intuitions, crafting them into organised materials that can be shared.
-The process of presenting solo or collaborative work, exchanging constructive feedback with the group under the mentors' support, enables a deeper understanding and sense of meaning of your personal practice.
+In TWIS approach, performing and creating artistic work are natural extensions of getting in touch with your own vocal and physical impulses; once we let these currents freely manifest without censorship, we create space for our desires, thoughts and intuitions to be articulated and crafted into shareable material with performative potential.
+In our process we work both solo and collaboratively, exchanging constructive feedback with the group under each mentors' support, in order to find deeper understanding of our personal practices.

 Photo credits: Rocio Marano